 Welcome to The Expat Wanderers travel blog!
 If you’re feeling dead-ended, in what seems to be an endless spiral of work, pay bills, sleep, repeat – we can relate.

 My name is Carly, and my husband Scott and I (you can call us Scarly) embarked on the greatest journey of our lives thus far in October 2016, to break this melancholy downward spiral we had found ourselves in.
 We were working backbreaking stressful jobs for not enough pay, and felt as if we were working ourselves into exhaustion and bad health just to pay bills – all in the hopes of being able to retire in a few decades.

-By the time we left, we had gotten our possessions downsized from filling a smaller three bedroom house to just four large Rubbermaid containers!
-Everything else we owned went into our backpacks for the journey.
+By the time we left, we had gotten our possessions downsized from filling a smaller three-bedroom house to just four Rubbermaid containers.
+Everything else we owned went into our backpacks for the journey!
 We finally quit our jobs, and prepared for our great escape as much as possible.
-Just three weeks after our wedding, we left our normal American life in Colorado.
+Just three weeks after our wedding, we left our normal American life in Colorado for long term adventure.

 Some people have called our grand escape the “never-ending honeymoon”, but we like to call it our never-ending journey.
 As we waited for our flight to depart, we could officially say that we had achieved our goal.
 You can believe there was a lot of blood, sweat, and tears involved – but we never gave up.
 Giving up was simply never an option.

 What Sparked our Desire for Adventure

 After we met in 2012 during our first round the world trip with the CMU Outdoor Program and the greatest professor alive – Dr. Chad Thatcher, the urge for travel and adventure tugged away under our skin no matter what we did.
 After all, a 60-day round the world trip visiting 13+ countries and over 20 international cities will change anyone’s world perspective!
 And it will sow the travel bug deep.

-Though we have shared many happy moments and a great life together over the previous five years, we could never find the one thing that made us just as happy as traveling did on that trip.
+Though we have shared many happy moments and a great life together in Colorado, we could never find the one thing that made us just as happy as traveling did on that trip.
 We visited Ireland during St. Patrick’s day in 2014 two years later in hopes to quell our thirst a bit, but as a two-week vacation that proved to be only a short-term fix and we still felt the undeniable need to travel more.

-Our Blog and our Mission
+Our Blog and Our Mission

 As new expats ourselves, we are realizing that it is a constant learning experience to live abroad.
 We also recognize that for people interested in an expat lifestyle, there are a million questions you want to ask – maybe about a specific place or expat life in general, or a combination of both and then some.

-The focus of Expat Wanderers is to:
+The focus of The Expat Wanderers is to:

 No, we aren’t rich and we aren’t insane

-Things such as conversion rates, house sitting, public transportation, and having the right travel apps can save you tons.
-We are not rich by any means, and are constantly working towards making a living on the road to further sustain our travels – I as a virtual assistant and blogger, and Scott as a certified welding inspector – should we decide to settle down for a year or so for him to work.
+Things such as conversion rates, house sitting, public transport, self-touring, and having the right travel apps can save you tons.
+We are not rich by any means, and are constantly working towards making a living on the road to further sustain our travels – I as a virtual assistant and writer, and Scott as a certified welding inspector – should we decide to settle down for a year or so for him to work.

 Another common misconception about travel is that it is dangerous, because the media tells us that the world is a dangerous and scary place.
-Many people believe that everywhere other than a western country is extremely dangerous to visit.
+Many people believe that anywhere other than a western country is extremely dangerous to visit.
 Through all our travel experiences abroad including the current ones, we have constantly been reminded that the world is not as scary as most people think, even in the poorest of countries.

-We are Happy You’re Here!
+Welcome, and We Are Happy You’re Here!

 We love that we have an opportunity to share this journey with the world, and with you!
 We are simply two regular people, who are now living by the philosophy that it is the experiences we have as human beings that bring the most rewarding happiness, not the amount of wealth or material possessions a person owns.